coreos/fedora-coreos-pipeline/HACKING.md

     - Image of coreos-assembler to use.
 - `--bucket BUCKET`
     - AWS S3 bucket in which to store builds (or blank for none).
-- `--additional-root-ca-certs-secret SECRET`
+- `--additional-root-ca-cert-secret SECRET`
-    - Secret name to any additional root CA certs
+    - Secret name to any additional root CA cert

 For example, to target a specific combination of pipeline, FCOS config, cosa image, and bucket: